Separating Times for One-Dimensional General Diffusions: Technical Facts on Diffusions and Semimartingales

 \item[\textup{(ii)}] There exists a random time $\rho$ such that $\P_x$-a.s. $\rho>0$ and \(\P_x(A_\rho < \infty) > 0\).

 \item[\textup{(iii)}] There exists a stopping time $\tau$ such that $\P_x$-a.s. $\tau>0$ and~\(A_\tau < \infty\). \end{enumerate} \end{lemma}

 In relation with Lemma~\ref{lem:090922a1} we emphasize that, in~(i), the neighborhood $I$ of $x$ should be \emph{open in $J$}.
 In particular, if $x$ is left (resp., right) boundary point of $J$, then we search for $I$ of the form $[x,c)$ (resp., $(c,x]$) for some $c\in J^\circ$.
-Further, notice that $\rho$ in~(ii) is only a \emph{random time} (the weakest requirement), while $\tau$ in~(iii) is a \emph{stopping time} (the strongest requirement).
-The strength of the counterparts of (ii) and~(iii) where $\rho$ is a stopping time and $\tau$ a random time is between that of (ii) and~(iii).
-Therefore, they are also equivalent to the statements (i)--(iii) above.